Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Acknowledgements

 SG acknowledges support from the Science and Engineering Research Board (SERB), India under SERB-MATRICS scheme Grant No. MTR/2019/000560, and SERB-CRG scheme Grant No. CRG/2020/000596.
-He also gratefully acknowledges the many clarifying and fruitful discussions and constant guidance received from Debraj Das who literally ushered him into the field of quantitative finance.
-He is grateful to Partha Nag for help with the references, and thanks Debraj Das and Sayan Roy for useful comments on the text.
+He also gratefully acknowledges the many clarifying and fruitful discussions and constant guidance received from Debraj Das who literally ushered him into the field of quantitative finance. {He also thanks ICTP Abdus Salam International Centre for Theoretical Physics, Trieste, Italy, for support under its Regular Associateship scheme.} He is grateful to Partha Nag for help with the references, and thanks Debraj Das, {Soumya Kanti Pal, Sayan Roy and C L Sriram for discussions and useful comments on the text.
+SG is particularly grateful to Rudra Pratap Jena for several insightful discussions regarding delta hedging.}

 KS thanks Charles Moslonka (Gulliver ESPCI-PSL) who contributed essentially to the main part of Ch.~\ref{sec:PQ}.
 KS and Charles Moslonka are grateful to ER and Guilhem Semerjian (ENS-PSL) for their constructive and valuable comments.